Indonesia’s Prabowo Subianto wins presidency, elections body confirms

 Anies Baswedan secured nearly 41 million votes, or 25 percent of the total count, while Ganjar Pranowo received 27 million votes, more than 16 percent.

-Prabowo, a former special forces commander, is expected to take over from outgoing President Joko Widodo, Gibran’s father, in October after a transition period.
+Prabowo, a former special forces commander who has been accused of human rights abuses, will take over from outgoing President Joko Widodo, Gibran’s father and popularly known as Jokowi, in October after a transition period.

+Al Jazeera’s Jessica Washington, reporting from Jakarta, described the win as “a resounding victory”.

+It is a “remarkable victory for a man who has contested the presidency twice before and failed,” Washington said.

+“He has promised a smooth transition to power and has promised that he will be the continuity candidate and continue the work of the very popular president.”

-The 72-year-old swept the election on promises of continuing Widodo’s policies, riding on the president’s popularity and using social media platforms like TikTok to tap the support of Indonesia’s huge young voter base.
+The 72-year-old swept the election on promises of continuing Jokowi’s policies, riding on the president’s popularity and using social media platforms like TikTok to tap the support of Indonesia’s legion of young voters.

 Prabowo had already claimed victory in the election after unofficial vote counts showed him with a significant lead over his rivals.